Summary: in this tutorial, you will learn how to use the Oracle ALTER ROLE

 NOT IDENTIFIED

-to not using a password, orIDENTIFIED BY password
+to not use a password, orIDENTIFIED BY password

 to change the password of the role.